From startups to champions: How to focus Canada’s AI dreams

 PWC estimates that AI will add US$15.7-trillion ($19.4-trillion) to the global economy by 2030.
 It is the biggest opportunity to expand the Canadian economy, alleviate our current dependency on natural resources, evolve to new technology-driven industries and create a prosperous future .

-There's reason to be optimistic, thanks to the foresight and investment by the Centre for Aging and Brain Health Innovation (CIFAR) in AI research decades ago.
+There's reason to be optimistic, thanks to the foresight and investment by the Canadian Institute for Advanced Research (CIFAR) in AI research decades ago.
 Canada did a lot in 2017 to build on our AI research advantage with more than $300-million in new funding for research and $260-million raised by Canadian AI startups.
 We have also seen global tech giants, including DeepMind, Facebook, Samsung, and Uber establish AI research labs in Canada.

 How do we measure up to other countries?